cvfish/PangaeaTracking/README.md

 #2.
 Data

-One example sequence is available at
+One example sequence is available at https://drive.google.com/drive/folders/0B8-9V4y1N7pxZExaMlE3bnc3Mzg

 #3.
 Examples

 After building PangaeaTracking and preparing the data, you are ready to run the scripts in examples folder.
+Check examples/Yiwan.sh for usage.

 ------